observ-vol-mgt/observ-vol-mgt/controller/docs/architecture.md

 classDef policyclass fill:lightblue
 Ingress --> User --> Insights --> Automation --> Egress
 ```

->Note: In this MVP controller pipeline.
-The configuration of the controller uses a sub-set of the available tasks.
+> Note: In this MVP controller pipeline.
+The configuration of the controller uses a subset of the available tasks.

 ### Advanced

-In advanced use cases, the tasks pipeline can be extended to provide additional capabilities.
+In advanced use cases, the task pipeline can be extended to provide additional capabilities.
 For example:

 ```mermaid
 flowchart LR